-In compliance with the Confidential Employee Compensation Plan, it is recommended that the Board approve the following compensations for the 2022/2023 school year effective July 1, 2022:
+On the motion of Mr. LaPorte, seconded by Mrs. Shaw, in compliance with the Confidential Employee Compensation Plan, the Board approved the following compensations for the 2022/2023 school year effective July 1, 2022:

-Name Position Salary Maureen Myers Confidential Administrative Assistant \$58,061.46 Karen Wong Confidential Administrative Assistant \$53,039.81
+Name Position Salary Maureen Myers Confidential Administrative Assistant \$58,061.46 Karen Wong Confidential Administrative Assistant \$53,039.813